ABigEgg/Lanark/readme.md

 * Borrowing
     * Authenticate with Glasgow Libraries user ID and PIN
     * Get a list of your current reservations, and when they are due back

+# License
+Licensed under the The MIT License